Rough Chinchilla-optimal scaling def compute_optimal(flops): # From Hoffmann et al. (2022): # Optimal parameters N ≈ 0.6 * sqrt(C / 6) # Optimal tokens D ≈ C / (6 * N) N = 0.6 * (flops / 6) ** 0.5 D = flops / (6 * N) return N, D N, D = compute_optimal(1e24) # 1e24 FLOPs budget print(f"Params: {N:.2e

 The big idea: scaling laws made AI progress predictable.
 The current frontier is learning where the curves bend, and whether new algorithms can steepen them again.

-What is the core idea behind "Scaling Laws and Compute-Optimal Training"?
+What is the main idea of "Scaling Laws and Compute-Optimal Training"?

-Which best describes the scope of "Scaling Laws and Compute-Optimal Training"?
+Which concept is most central to "Scaling Laws and Compute-Optimal Training"?